Sinë

-Sinë (Sina), is a small village in the Dibër County, in Albania.
+Sinë (Sina), is a small village in Dibër, Albania.
 After the 2015 local government reforms, it became part of the municipality Dibër.

 History

 Pal Kastrioti (fl.
-1383—1407) was given village of Sina (Signa) as a fief by Zetan lord Balša II.
-Pal's son, Konstantin, was the lord of Serina (Sina, or Cerüja).
+1383—1407) was given the village of Sina (Signa) as a fief by Zetan lord Balša II.
+Pal's son, Konstantin II (named after his grandfather Konstantin Kastrioti), was the lord of Serina (Sina, or Cerüja).

 The settlements of Setina e Sipërme and Setina e Poshtme are attested in the Ottoman defter of 1467 as villages belonging to the timar of Karagöz in the vilayet of Lower Dibra.
-Both villages had a total of three households respectively and the anthroponymy recorded depicts an overwhelmingly Albanian character, although a single instance of Slavicisation via the usage of the suffix -ovići is attested in the latter settlement.
+Both villages had a total of three households respectively and the anthropology recorded depicts an overwhelmingly Albanian character, although a single instance of Slavicisation via the usage of the suffix -ovići is attested in the latter settlement.
 From Setina e Sipërme: Gjon Vlashi, Gjon Niqifori, and Vlash Bilashi.
 From Setina e Poshtme: Dimitri Kastrijoti, Pal Pirovići, and Kolë Prifti.